of Attractions: 7

 2) Archaeology MuseumThe Istanbul Archaeology Museum actually consists of three museums which include: 1.
 The Archeological Museum 2.
 The Museum of the Ancient Orient and 3.
 The Museum of Islamic Art These three museums are collectively called the Istanbul Archeology Museum, which is located in the Eminonu district of Istanbul, near the Topkapi Palace.
 The museum houses some of the most remarkable objects and collections that span over a millennium in world history.
 The most distinctive and famous item exhibited in the museum is the Alexander Sarcophagus which was once believed to be made for Alexander the Great.
 The Kadesh Peace Treaty (1258 BC) is also present here which was signed between Hattusili III of the Hittite Empire and Ramsesses II of Egypt.
 There are over one million objects housed in the museum and the oldest objects age thousands of years Before Christ.
 The museum is distinctive as it has a vast collection of locally found artifacts, which are reminiscent of the origin of the city of Istanbul.
 Over 800,000 Ottoman decorations, coins, seals medals, stone works and statues are housed on the upper floors of the building where there is also a library with over 70,000 books.
-The museum working hours are from 9 am to 5 pm from Sunday to Tuesday.

 Image Courtesy of Wikimedia and Giovanni Dall'Orto

 3) Istanbul Modern MuseumThe Istanbul modern museum of art is a museum of contemporary art located in the Beyoglu district.
 Istanbul has always been a rich centre of culture and history, and the modern museum of art gives visitors a taste of the “new city”.